You are in

 Consequently, the claims for assessment shall be submitted to the competent provincial Directorate:

-• for quarterly and semi-annual amortised loans, between the due date of the first unpaid loan instalment and 60 days after the second unpaid instalment.
+- for quarterly amortised loans, between the due date of the first unpaid loan instalment and 60 days after the second unpaid instalment;

 If submitted within the set deadlines, the Commission can also assess: